Combodo/iTop/readme.txt

 Missing translation for the tab "related requests"
 #1022 Do cascade the resolution of an incident to its child requests
 Prevent the JS validation (on focus) to create multiple entries for the same field, since it breaks the validation.
+#1039 Prevent concurrent executions of either synchro_import.php or synchro_exec.php for a given data source, since it would lead to unpredictable results.
+#1037 Refresh "priority" when either "impact" or "urgency" changes.

 Extending the data model